wang-owen/Brook/README.md

 # Brook

-Brook offers a variety of tools regarding music streaming services.
+Brook offers a variety of tools for YouTube and Spotify.
-* Download tracks and entire playlists from popular streaming services
+* Download tracks and entire playlists from YouTube and Spotify
 * Saved playlists track any changes made to the playlist (e.g. added/removed tracks, name change, thumbnail change etc.)
 * When saved playlists are "updated", a zip file containing any new tracks are downloaded.
 * Convert (transfer) your playlists between music streaming services